Subarashi42/Black-Book/README.md

 - Most of it is playable in Unity this repo is just to store the base code for it.
-Meaning this version can only run a text version of the game-> more like a visual novel then a Third-person FPS (this version is also still being updated and currently doesn't work)
+Meaning this version can only run a text version of the game-> more like a visual novel then a Third-person/First-person rpg(this version is also still being updated and currently doesn't work)

 * Check out the Unity Repo to play the full version!
 (Third-person multiple choice rpg)